noegroup/two_peptides/README.md

 Umbrella sampling between two peptides covering distances from 4 A to 30 A.
-The distances are measured between the centers-of-mass of the "beads" in peptide 1 and 2.
+The distances are measured between the centers-of-mass of the "saved_atoms" in peptide 1 and 2.

 Data is located in `/import/a12/users/kraemea88/two_peptides`.